FBI investigates allegations of sexual harassment against former sheriff, chief deputy

 OXFORD COUNTY, Maine — The FBI has launched a criminal investigation into former Oxford County Sheriff Wayne Gallant and his former Chief Deputy Hart Daley, according to a recording of court testimony obtained by CBS 13.

-The testimony from current Chief Deputy Chris Wainwright states the FBI started investigating after allegations of sexual harassment and a cover-up within the sheriff’s department.
+In the recorded testimony, current Oxford County Chief Deputy Chris Wainwright said that the FBI opened the investigation following public allegations of sexual harassment and a cover-up within the sheriff’s department.
+Gallant and Daley both deny these allegations.

+Wainwright gave the explosive testimony during a court hearing last week, in a case involving another sheriff’s deputy and an internal investigation.

 [Oxford County officials to ask LePage to remove sheriff from office]

-Outside the Oxford County Sheriff’s Office Wednesday, Sheriff James Theriault and Deputy Chief Wainwright said they couldn’t comment on the hearing last week because the case is pending.
+Outside the Oxford County Sheriff’s Office Wednesday, Sheriff James Theriault, who was appointed after Gallant’s resignation, and Wainwright said they couldn’t comment on the court hearing because the case is pending.

 “This story could take hours to tell you,” Wainwright told a judge last week.

-The story starts with Oxford County detective Brian Landis, who was arrested on a charge of domestic violence involving his wife last June.
+The story starts with Oxford County detective Brian Landis, who was arrested on a charge of domestic violence against his wife last June.

 “Four days after Landis was arrested, Sheriff Gallant, according to the messages, was soliciting oral sex from Brian Landis and wanted his girlfriend to watch the said acts.
 And that was one of the reasons why the FBI was investigating it because he was out on bail from the sheriff’s facility.
-He was a prisoner, and the sheriff was trying to solicit sex,” Wainwright said.
+He was a prisoner, and the sheriff was trying to solicit sex,” Wainwright said, according to the recorded testimony.

-Wainwright testified in court that he learned during the internal investigation and another being done by the FBI that Gallant also sent nude photos of himself to other employees.
+Wainwright testified that he learned during the internal investigation and another being done by the FBI that Gallant also sent nude photos of himself to other employees.

+“I was notified, as a captain, that some members of the agency were complaining about being sexually harassed and was a potential assault by the current sheriff Wayne Gallant,” Wainwright testified in

+The former sheriff resigned in December in the face of mounting allegations of sexual harassment and the prospect of being removed from office.

 [Maine sheriff on lewd photo taken at work: ‘I did nothing illegal’]

-“I was notified, as a captain, that some members of the agency were complaining about being sexually harassed and was a potential assault by the current sheriff Wayne Gallant,” Wainwright testified.

 Gallant previously told CBS 13 he never sent sexually explicit photos to his employees.
-He didn’t return a call from CBS 13 Wednesday.
+He did not return a call from CBS 13 Wednesday.

-Wainwright said at the time that the FBI was already investigating.
+Wainwright said in court that the FBI was already investigating Gallant when the allegations against him became public.

-Wainwright said Chief Deputy Hart Daley was aware of the subpoenas and the plan, but alleges Daley destroyed records before he left the sheriff’s office.
+Wainwright said Daley was aware of the subpoenas and the plan, but alleges Daley destroyed records before he left the sheriff’s office.
+“Prior to that, he was told that we needed to preserve everything.
+Received a phone that had been wiped clean.
+We questioned him about the laptop and he said he only deleted a couple photographs,” Wainwright said.

 [Oxford County sheriff resigns amid sexual misconduct allegations]

-“Within 10 minutes he informed me that the computer had been altered and tampered with.
+Wainwright also said the computer was analyzed by a specialist.
+“Within 10 minutes [the specialist] informed me that the computer had been altered and tampered with.
 The screws were missing.
 And that when they opened up the hard drive to remove it for the FBI to take it even still had they described it as like eBay part numbers.
 It was not the original hard drive,” he said.

-“Never took the hard drive out, I wouldn’t even know how to take the hard drive out of a computer at all.
+At his home in Dixfield, Daley adamantly denied this claim to CBS 13 “Never took the hard drive out, I wouldn’t even know how to take the hard drive out of a computer at all.
 Nope that’s false.
-Absolutely false,” Daley said.
+Absolutely false,” he said.

-“He also brought up some stuff saying that you might be under investigation by the FBI,” reporter Dan Lampariello said.

-“No. Not that I’m aware of that’s for sure,” Daley said.
+When asked about the possibility of being under investigation, Daley said, “No. Not that I’m aware of that’s for sure.”

-Daley denied he knew anything about sheriff’s Gallant’s alleged behavior involving employees.

-“That individual [Wainwright], I believe, has a vendetta towards me and towards the former sheriff, and is involved in some corrupt activity of his own,” Daley said.
+Daley also denied he knew anything about Gallant’s alleged behavior involving employees.
+“That individual [Wainwright], I believe, has a vendetta towards me and towards the former sheriff, and is involved in some corrupt activity of his own,” he said.

-When contacted Wednesday, Chris Wainwright said he couldn’t comment.
+When contacted Wednesday, Wainwright said he couldn’t comment.
+The FBI also declined to comment.

-The case involving Lt.
-Landis and his wife is still pending.
+The case involving Landis and his wife is still pending.

+If you or someone you know needs resources or support related to sexual violence, contact the Maine Coalition Against Sexual Assault’s 24/7 hotline at 1-800-871-7741.

 Follow the Bangor Daily News on Facebook for the latest Maine news.